lawnjunk/kindling.sh/README.md

 * `l` is now aliased to run `ls -1`

 ### Man Pages
-Man panges will now be in color!
+Man pages will now be in color!